hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 Congratulations, you've done your first "merge" and resolved a "merge conflict".

-Even more exciting, knowing how to use a remote upstream is one of the steps if you want to create a (https://help.github.com/articles/creating-a-pull-request/)["pull request"] a propose a change to someone's GitHub repository, like contributing to an open-source project.
+Even more exciting, knowing how to use a remote upstream is one of the steps if you want to create a ["pull request"](https://help.github.com/articles/creating-a-pull-request/) a propose a change to someone's GitHub repository, like contributing to an open-source project.